sluukkonen/iiris/README.md

 ## Installation

+Run either

 ```shell
 $ npm install iiris # (Soon™)
 ```

+or

 ```shell
 $ yarn add iiris # (Soon™)
 ```

+depending on which package manager you use.
+Iiris includes built-in TypeScript typings, so you don't have to install them separately.

 ## Getting started